-Sir Ian Prosser (Aged 61)
+Sir Ian Prosser (Aged 61) Appointed on 23rd May 2000

-Senior Independent Director.
+Appointed on 2010 May 2000 Senior Independent Director.
 Sir Ian was formerly a Non-Executive Director of SmithKline Beecham plc.
 He was Chairman and Chief Executive of Bass PLC (latterly Intercontinental Hotels PLC) and Chairman of the World Travel & Tourism Council.
 He is Non-Executive Deputy Chairman of BP plc and a Non-Executive Director of Sara Lee Corporation.
 He is also a member of the CBI President's Committee.